List of New Girl characters: Schmidt

 Schmidt meets Cece through Jess, and is immediately smitten.
-They begin hooking up in secret in the second half of season 1.
+They begin a secret sexual relationship in the second half of season 1.
 In the season finale, he ends his relationship with Cece because he feels she deserves someone better.
 In season 2, he continues to have feelings for Cece, but she has moved on to date someone else.
 He has a brief relationship with a co-worker Emma who has him sign a sex contract, but later ends things.
 He rekindles his relationship with his college girlfriend Elizabeth (Merritt Wever) in an attempt to move on from Cece, who is now engaged.
 In season 3, he tries to date both Elizabeth and Cece but he ends up losing both of them.
 He moves into neighboring apartment 4C, allowing for Coach to return as a roommate, but later moves back to 4D (sharing a room with Nick) after he uses his savings to fund a storefront for Jess' sister Abby (Linda Cardellini), whom he also briefly dates.
 He gives his blessing to Coach, who wants to date Cece.
 In season 4, he dates councilwoman Fawn Moscato, who uses him as a prop.
 In the season 4 finale "Clean Break", he realizes he cannot part ways with Cece; he proposes to her.
 Leading up to the wedding, Schmidt tries to repair his relationship with his father Gavin (Peter Gallagher), while also trying to convince Cece's mother he is worthy of marrying her.
 They marry at the end of season 5.